ZODIAC CIPHERS

 PictureHenrik Ibsen

-When looking for the inspiration behind the S.L.A letter and "Old Norse", keeping in line with the theatrical influences of the Exorcist letter only days earlier, I looked for a link to the theater in the S.L.A letter too.
-Whoever designed the Exorcist letter, mimicked the July 26th 1970 Mikado letter mailed by Zodiac.
+When looking for the inspiration behind the SLA letter and "Old Norse", keeping in line with the theatrical influences, I looked for a link to the theater in the SLA letter.
 The Mikado is a two-part comic opera by Gilbert and Sullivan, which opened to the paying public on March 14th 1885, and was hugely successful, running for 672 performances at the Savoy Theatre in London.
 Hedda Gabler is a play written by Norwegian playwright Henrik Ibsen.
-Ibsen was present at the world premiere which took place on January 31st 1891 at the Residenztheater in Munich.
+He was present at the world premiere which took place on January 31st 1891 at the Residenztheater in Munich.
 It is recognized as a classic of realism, nineteenth century theater and world drama.
 The title character, Hedda, is considered one of the great dramatic roles in theater.

 Symbionese Liberation Army member, Angela DeAngelis "General Gelina" Atwood died in the Los Angeles shootout on May 17th 1974.
 A year earlier "Kathleen Ann Soliah worked as a cocktail waitress in San Francisco and took small acting roles.
 She befriended Angela Atwood, the daughter of a New Jersey Teamsters boss who, like Soliah, had grown up in a middle-class home before coming to Berkeley.
 Atwood, who appeared with Soliah in "Hedda Gabler," helped her friend get a job at the Great Electric Underground, an upscale restaurant in the Bank of America world headquarters". link.